Profpatsch/yarn2nix/README.md

 - Extremely fast.
 - Nice code that can be easily extended, new repositories introduced, adapt to new versions of the `yarn.lock` format.
 - Comes with a [nix library][nix-lib] that uses the power of overlays to make overriding dependencies possible.
+- POWERED BY [HNIX](https://github.com/haskell-nix/hnix)™ since before it was cool.

 Probably a few more.